openfaas/openfaas.github.io/_posts/2019-02-14-serverless-single-page-app.md

 Functions:

-* `leaderboard` - the Go function for rendering the latest statistics as JSON
+* [github-sub](https://github.com/alexellis/leaderboard-app/tree/master/github-sub) - the GitHub event ingestion function in Go using the [database/sql](https://golang.org/pkg/database/sql/) and [github.com/lib/pq](https://github.com/lib/pq) packages.
+We create the connection in the `init()` function of the handler so that a persistent connection is available.
-* `github-sub` - the GitHub event ingestion function in Go
+* [leaderboard](https://github.com/alexellis/leaderboard-app/tree/master/leaderboard) - the Go function for rendering the latest statistics as JSON
-* `leaderboard-page` - the Vue.js dashboard
+* [leaderboard-page](https://github.com/alexellis/leaderboard-app/tree/master/leaderboard-page) - the Vue.js dashboard.
+The client folder contains the `src` and `dist` folders, and the `handler.js` acts merely to serve the static assets when deployed.

 Other files: